 Based on consultation with Human Resources professionals and other stakeholders from across the system, it was determined that individuals in certain job codes are required to complete the course.
 Most individuals in these job codes have teaching responsibilities.
 However, the course was also developed to be valuable to individuals in these job codes who do not currently have teaching responsibilities.

-Given the large number of individuals in the specified job codes, the University is unable to consider individual requests for exemption from the course completion requirement.
+Given the large number of individuals in the specified job codes, the University is generally unable to consider individual requests for exemption from the course completion requirement.
+Please contact your HR representative with any questions.

 My question isn't addressed here.